 Landlords receive information to help them comply with and manage their properties.
 This professional service helps with good keeping of safety records and assists in lawful letting responsibilities.
 Our approach promotes consistency, accuracy and regulatory confidence.
 It is also useful for landlords to show due diligence for audits, inspections or check-ups related to tenancy.

-EICR is a report confirming the safety of fixed electrical installations in a rental property.
-Landlords require a valid EICR to be able to show that wiring, circuits, consumer units and protective devices are still safe to be used.
-We carry out inspections and testing to BS 7671 requirements.
 The report shows any deterioration, damage or non-compliance and states clearly how severe the observations are.
 This helps landlords to know what action must be taken to remain compliant.
 EICRs cover houses, flats and HMOs and typically need to be renewed every 5 years or or sooner if specified by the inspector.

 A Gas Safety Certificate is a document that proves the gas appliances, pipework and flues in a rental property are operating safely.
 UK legislation states that landlords must arrange for gas safety checks every twelve months where there are installations of gas.